Truong-UIT/Android-Login/README.md

 # Android-Login

-File have SignIn, SignUp, SQLite.
+File have SignIn, SignUp, SQLite, Proguard.

 Install and unzip